IguanasEverywhere/repertoire-manager/README.md

 ## Installation Instructions

 Repertoire Manager is not currently live on the web.
-The backend is stored and run using in a local file called db.json .
+The backend is stored and run using a local file called db.json .
 Recommended 'installation' instructions are:
 * Fork and Clone this Repo
 * Install JSON-Server
 * Within the home directory of the project, run json-server --watch db.json